 This unit explores a number of features of medieval documents, including their layout, the languages in which they were written, authentication devices to persuade readers of the document’s genuine nature, and marks of ownership across the centuries.
 There is a brief introduction to handwriting styles and abbreviations used in the Middle Ages, and finally a set of interactive palaeography exercises to test your skill in reading medieval English documents.

 Throughout the unit, illustrative images are taken from the collections held by Manuscripts and Special Collections at the University of Nottingham.
-Many come from the Wollaton Library Collection, the subject of a Heritage Lottery Fund project.
+Many come from the Wollaton Library Collection.

 Some parts of the unit have been adapted from an online Book History module written by Dr Nicola Royan and Dr Joanna Martin of the School of English Studies at The University of Nottingham.